kubernetes/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 ### Kubernetes API Changes

 There has been much discussion about how this fits best into the Kubernetes API.
-The consensus is for an imperative "debug this pod" action whereby Kubernetes creates a new, temporary container in a pod on command.
-In order to avoid new dependencies in the kubelet, this will be implemented in the Core API.
+The consensus is for an imperative "debug this pod" action whereby the kubelet creates a new, temporary container in a pod on command.
+SIG Node would like to avoid new dependencies in the kubelet, so this will be implemented in the Core API.
 Three possible implementations follow, and additional implementations that were evaluated and dismissed are at the end of this document.

 All of the proposed solutions implement the user-level concept of a _Debug Container_ using the API-level concept of an _Ephemeral Container_.
 The API